metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing-transactions.md

 ## Serialization

-Serialization of a transaction is the process of converting the transaction object into a series of bytes or string that saves the state of the transction in an easily transmittable form.
+Serialization of a transaction is the process of converting the transaction object into a series of bytes or string that saves the state of the transaction in an easily transmittable form.
 This allows it to be passed through the likes of a http request.

 Within the serialization example we're going to:
 - Use the `NoopSigner` to add the `Payer` as `Signer` in the instruction
-- Create a Versioned Transaction and sign it with the `collectionAutority` and the `Asset`
+- Create a Versioned Transaction and sign it with the `collectionAuthority` and the `Asset`
 - Serialize it so all the details are preserved and can be accurately reconstructed by the frontend
 - And send it as a String, instead of a u8, so it can be passed through a request